Russia's Yandex in talks to buy online bank Tinkoff for $5.5 billion

-MOSCOW (Reuters) - Russian bank TCS Group Holding TCSq.LTCSGDR.MM is in talks to sell its online bank Tinkoff to Russian internet group Yandex YNDX.O for $5.48 billion, the two companies said on Tuesday.
+MOSCOW (Reuters) - Russian bank TCS Group Holding TCSq.LTCSGDR.MM is in talks to sell its online bank Tinkoff to Russian internet giant Yandex YNDX.O for $5.48 billion, the two companies said on Tuesday.

 The idea was first publicly floated last year when Oleg Tinkov, founder of Russia's TCS group, suggested here to Yandex's chief executive that they combine his bank with Yandex, known as Russia’s answer to Google.

-The price represents an 8% premium to Tinkoff’s GDR price as of Sept.
-21. One half of the deal is expected to be paid in cash and another half with Yandex shares, a banking source and a source familiar with the matter, told Reuters.
+The price of the possible deal represents an 8% premium to Tinkoff’s GDR price as of Sept.
+21. One half of the deal is expected to be paid in cash and another half with Yandex shares, a banking source told Reuters.

 Tinkoff is the world’s largest bank that is fully online, with more than 10 million customers across Russia.